-Citation indexes enable you to find the most cited articles by finding papers citing them since they were written.
+Citation indexes enable you to find the most cited articles by finding other papers which have cited them since they were published.
 You can also use them to find the best journals to publish in.
-We have subscriptions to both Web of Science and Scopus.
+We have a subscriptions to Web of Science.

 These links are to alternative sources of information on research journals: